 Why did Grandview develop the Innovation Track?

-The Innovation Track is a natural extension of our founding vision.
-The challenging, student-centered approach allows for engagement and personalization at each grade level.
-The program combines the foundational requirements of a traditional curriculum with the flexibility to move students at his or her individual pace and content area of interest.
-The time schedules allow for deeper learning and is best suited for students who are motivated to learn.
+The Innovation Track is a natural extension of Grandview's founding vision.
+This challenging, student-centered approach to learning allows for engagement and personalization at each grade level.
+The program combines foundational requirements of a traditional curriculum with the flexibility for students to work at his or her individual pace and content area of interest.
+The time schedules allow for deeper learning and are best suited for students who are motivated to learn.

-The primary differences between the Innovation Track and our traditional curriculum are the elements of content choice and project-based learning in further developing 21st century skills.
-All students will have a voice in the content they wish to learn in the Innovation Track.
-Additionally, all major assessments are in the form of projects and presentations rather than testing situations.
+The Innovation Track enhances our traditional curriculum by focusing on elements of content choice and project-based learning with an emphasis in further developing 21st century skills.
+All students will have a voice in the content they wish to focus on.
+Additionally, all major assessments are in the form of projects and presentations rather than standard testing.
 Grandview faculty members still teach all classes; however, some classes may utilize a blended learning format with online enrichment resources.

-In the Innovation Track, students have the opportunity to make choices in their education while taking the most academically challenging curriculum offered at Grandview.
+In the Upper School Innovation Program, students have the opportunity to make choices in their education while taking the most academically challenging curriculum offered at Grandview.
 Additionally, students will engage in a passion-based project during the school week.
 Students will travel off campus for field trips and experiential learning opportunities on a regular basis.

 The Passion Project

-Innovation Track students complete a Passion Project each semester.
-The Passion Project is an in-depth project-based course that uses student passions to enhance innovation and connect students to their community.
-Students will spend about 20% of their school time on an academic passion project that will further academic learning while developing key 21st century skills.
-At the start of each semester, students will spend one to two weeks designing the project.
-With faculty facilitation, students will work through a problem-based "backwards design" template to set up a desired outcome, a purpose, deliverables, objectives, and learning demonstrations.
+Upper School Innovation Program students complete a Passion Project each semester.
+The Passion Project is an in-depth research or product-based project course that uses student passions to enhance innovation and connect students to their community.
+Students will spend up to 20% of their school time on a passion project that will further academic learning while developing key 21st century skills.
+At the start of each semester, students will spend two to three weeks designing the project.
+With faculty facilitation and mentor support, students will work through a problem-based "backwards design" template to set up a desired outcome, a purpose, deliverables, objectives, and learning demonstrations.
 The Passion Project can be molded to fit the academic core needs of the individual student.